 Best hose-based sprinkler controller

-If you water your landscaping with a garden hose or simple drip irrigation, as opposed to an in-ground sprinkler system, Orbit’s B-hyve Smart Hose Watering Time is vastly superior to conventional non-connected timers, and Orbit’s app can control several of them independently.
+If you water your landscaping with a garden hose or simple drip irrigation, as opposed to an in-ground sprinkler system, Orbit’s secon-generation B-hyve XD is vastly superior to conventional non-connected timers, and Orbit’s app can control several of them independently when you add the optional Bluetooth-to-Wi-Fi bridge, which we heartily recommend.

 Do you have a sprinkler system already?
 While there are a few smart irrigation controllers that will work with garden hoses or other off-the-rack equipment, most are designed to work with true irrigation controllers that connect to their own water supply and which feature motorized valves and dedicated tubing to control the flow of water.
 Installing a real sprinkler system can be a big task that requires professional help—particularly if you have a large yard or garden—but upgrading to a smart controller from a “dumb” one isn’t difficult.
 Consult with a landscaping expert first if you are installing a sprinkler system from scratch, in order to plan out your zones in advance.